cschotte/blog/content/posts/my-home-and-office-network-setup.md

 ## Optimize Wi-Fi throughput

 To get the maximum Wi-Fi throughput, you need to change the Channel Width.
 I did this only for the 5G radios where I changed the Channel Width to VHT80 or VHT160.
-By default the Channel Width is VHT40 what is good for dense networks with a lot of clients, like a public place (what is not my home).
+By default, Channel Width is VHT40 what is good for dense networks with a lot of clients, like a public place (what is not my home).

 ![Wi-Fi AP Channel Width](/images/my-home-and-office-network-setup/UniFi_AP_ChannelWidth.png)